Literature: The Kane Chronicles

 - In the short story The Son of Sobek Carter teams up with Percy Jackson but they are very careful to avoid revealing too much about their respective worlds, sensing that they're supposed to remain separate.

-- The upcoming The Staff of Serapis will feature Sadie teaming up with Annabeth Chase.
+- The Staff of Serapis features Sadie teaming up with Annabeth Chase.

 - Deadpan Snarker: Sadie and Horus.